notryanb/cookbook/README.md

   8 │ cp          │ Copy files.
   9 │ date        │ Get the current datetime.
  10 │ debug       │ Debug input fed.
- 11 │ echo        │ Echo the arguments back to the user.
- 12 │ edit        │ Edit an existing column to have a new value.
 ━━━━┷━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ```